behaviors

 # wx://form-field

-This allows custom components to behave as a form control.
-A form component can identify these custom components and return the field name and its field value of each component in the submit event.
-Two properties are added to the component.
+Make custom components behave like form controls.
+The form component recognizes these custom components and returns the component's field name and its corresponding field value in the submit event.

 # wx://component-export